The roar of the crowd on game day. We can’t wait to experience the energy and excitement of live sports again. There’s nothing else like it.

 When the ticket buyer clicks on an available seat, immediately a number of other seats around it become unavailable, because of social distancing rules.
 You have the flexibility to determine the rules on how social distancing applies to your venue.

-The ticket buyer can select up to a predefined number of adjacent seats (e.g. so their family can sit together) depending on the rules you have set up for your venue.
+The ticket buyer can select up to a predefined number of adjacent seats, e.g. so their family can sit together, depending on how the rules have been set by the vendor.

 All of this in real-time, in an interactive, dynamic way.
 Social distance seat selection is a great way to show to all parties involved that your team or league is complying with social distancing rules.

 Interested in setting up social distance seat selection for your venue?
 Set up a call with our support team.
-We’d love to help!
+We’ll set everything up for you!
+There is ZERO cost to you: no monthly fees, no contracts, no surprises.

 Add a virtual option NOW

-Dramatically reducing the number of fans in your venue will no doubt have a negative impact on your bottom line.
-Many teams are searching for ways to make up the revenue they project losing (or have already lost) due to COVID-19.
+Dramatically reducing the number of fans in your venue will no doubt have a negative impact on your bottom line and disappoint the fans who want to support your team.
+Many leagues are searching for ways to make up the revenue they project losing (or have already lost) due to COVID-19.

 - Who are immunocompromised to attend without health risks;